cloudtty/cloudtty/docs/keps/local-cluster-generate-kubeconfig.md

 ## Implementation details

 User can not support configmap info to field `spec.configmap` of cloudshell cr.
-If this field is empty and we assume that the user want to created cloudshell in the local cluster. `cloudshell-operator` will complete the following steps:
+If this field is empty and we assume that the user want to create cloudshell in the local cluster. `cloudshell-operator` will complete the following steps:

 ### Grant operator to admin permission